FwP-IDN/CTF-Compfest-11-Problem/qualification/you-must-strong-enough-to-fight-me/README.md

 Problem Setter: Febriananda Wida Pramudita

-NB: sebenarnya ada fungsi bantuan yaitu `sigaction(SIGSEGV, &action, NULL);`, tapi dari yang solve, gaada yang make XD.
-Yaudahlah.
+NB: there is a helper code `sigaction(SIGSEGV, &action, NULL);`.
+But, this problem solver didn't use that helper XD.